Unemployment

 Labor Force

-The total population of any economy is divided into 4 major sections, in regards to employment:
+The total population of any economy is divided into 4 major sections, regarding employment:

 Discouraged workers are also not included in the labor force, because, although they would like work, they have given up looking for it.